 Beachborough school uses 38 °C to determine "fever".
 A pupil must be fever free for 24 hours before returning to school.
-When a pupil no longer has any fever (without the help of medicine), you can begin to count 24 hours (one complete day).
-When this 24-hour period is up, your child can return to school.
+When a pupil no longer has any fever (without the help of medicine), the 24-hour countdown can begin (one complete day).
+When this 24-hour period is up, the pupil can return to school.
 If a child returns to school before this time, they will be sent home.